zo-el/Errand/README.md

 ## Status:
 Build : In-Progress

+## TODO:

+ - [ ] Manage multiple boards
 > Code can manage one board only.
 So in the refactor to rust you can just spin-up new boards by spinning up new instances of the same zome

-## TODO:

-- [ ] Create Button To add new lane
-> NOTE: Back-end code written | UI work started on branch "plug-in-frontend"

- - [ ] Manage multiple boards